Michelle Hinnigan

 Michelle Hinnigan (born 12 June 1990) is an English former footballer who played as a midfielder for Everton.
 She has represented England on the under-17, under-19, under-20 and under 23 national teams.

 Club career

 Hinnigan joined Everton Ladies as a junior and progressed to the first team squad.
 Her real breakthrough came in the 2007–08 season when manager Mo Marley put Hinnigan in the first team after a number of injuries to then first-team regulars.

 International career

 Hinnigan has represented England at Under-17, Under-19, Under-20 and Under-23 levels.
 In July 2009, Hinnigan captained the England Under-19 side as they beat Sweden to win the European Championship.

 Personal life

-Hinnigan attends Loughborough University on the Talented Athlete Scholarship Scheme.
+Hinnigan attended Loughborough University on the Talented Athlete Scholarship Scheme.

 Michelle attended All Saints Catholic High School in Kirkby, Liverpool.